 A nurse will be your primary caretaker for the whole time you are in the hospital or birthing center, and your doctor or midwife usually arrives when you go into active labor.
 So that you will know what to expect, you should talk with your midwife or doctor about when they will be with you during labor and birth.
 In some hospitals, there are also student nurses and doctors who may ask to help with the birth.
 You can let your nurse or doctor know if this is okay with you.

-Once your cervix is completely dilated (open to 10 cm), you will be encouraged to start pushing.
+According to the Journal of Midwifery & Women’s Health, once your cervix is completely dilated (open to 10 cm), you will be encouraged to start pushing.
 If you have not received pain medication, the urge to push is usually strong.
 Pushing will give you a burst of energy.
 For most women, it feels better to push than not to push.
 Pushing is done instinctively and as hard as the mother feels necessary.

 Some women are afraid of accidentally passing some stool if they use these muscles to push.
 This is a frequent occurrence and you should not be embarrassed if it happens.
 The nurse will quickly clean it up.
 After all, everything else has to get out of the way to allow the birth of the baby.

 The time it takes to push the baby through the birth canal, under the pubic bone, and to the vaginal opening depends on a number of factors.
 According to the Mayo Clinic, it can take a woman anywhere from a few minutes to hours to push your baby.
 The timing varies depending on the factors discussed below.